Fridtjof Nansen award for excellence in science

 The award consists of a diploma, NOK 300.000, a diploma and the Nansen medal.
 The medal is approved of His Majesty King Harald as an official decoration and ranks at number 16.

-The award alternates (everyother year) between humanities and social sciences and medicin and natural sciences.
+The award alternates (every other year) between humanities and social sciences and medicine and natural sciences.

 The Fridtjof Nansen award for young scientists, under the age of 40, covers humanities and social sciences and medicin and natural sciences.
 The award consist of a diploma and NOK 75 000.

-The board of the Nansen foundation and affiliated funds:
+The board of the Nansen foundation and affiliated funds 2023 - 2025:

-- Professor Øyvind Østerud, University of Oslo (chair)
+- Professor Vessela N. Kristensen, University of Oslo (chair)

-- Professor Rolf Anker Ims, University of Tromsø
+- Professor Inger Greve Alsos, University of Tromsø

-If you have any questions regarding theses awards, please contact Line Therese Nævestad: l.t.navestad[a]dnva.no
+If you have any questions regarding these awards, please contact Line Therese Nævestad: l.t.navestad[a]dnva.no